coreybutler/tracktime/README.md

 # tracktime

-This cross-runtime JavaScript module that measures/tracks time for one or more processes.
+This cross-runtime JavaScript library measures/tracks time for one or more processes.

 Think of this library like a stopwatch that is always running.
 At certain points, you observe the time/take a measurement.
 These measurements are used to calculate how much time has elapased.